Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 2

 Knicks vs. Heat: Odds, spread, over/under and other Vegas lines - Eastern Conference Semifinals Game 2

-The New York Knicks and the Miami Heat will square off in Game 2 of the second round of the NBA Playoffs.

-You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Knicks vs. Heat matchup in this article.
+You can see odds, spreads, over/unders and more across multiple sportsbooks for the Knicks vs. Heat matchup in this article.

 Knicks vs. Heat Game Info